My rep at Boss Group phoned with an assignment

-My path to T. Rowe Price was more twisted than Fidelity’s green line.
-With scholarship in hand, I left Kansas at 18 to study theatre in New York.
-I was in dozens of commercials, traveled the U.S. in a couple of road-shows, performed twice at Lincoln Center, and nailed a soap opera contract with CBS.
-When my paychecks stopped coming from CBS Productions and started coming from the show’s sponsor, Proctor & Gamble, I discovered the power of advertising, retooled my education, and switched careers.
+My path to T. Rowe Price was anything but a straight shot.
+With a scholarship in hand, I left Kansas at 18 to study theatre in New York.
+I was in dozens of TV commercials, traveled the U.S. in a couple of plays, performed twice at Lincoln Center, and nailed a soap opera contract with CBS TV.
+But, when my paychecks stopped coming from CBS and started coming from the show’s sponsor, Proctor & Gamble, I discovered the power of advertising, retooled my education, and switched careers.

-Over the years I have owned an ad agency in San Francisco; worked with Norman Lear on All in the Family, Good Times, Maude, Sanford and Son, The Jeffersons, Mary Hartman-Mary Hartman, and others; as a member of Directors Guild of America, I directed Desi Arnaz in his last television appearance—we remained friends until his death.
-In 1989, I started freelancing as a copywriter full-time and didn’t look back.
+Over the years, I’ve owned an ad agency in San Francisco; worked with Norman Lear on All in the Family, Good Times, Maude, Sanford and Son, The Jeffersons, Mary Hartman-Mary Hartman, and People for the American Way.
+As a Directors Guild of America member, I directed Desi Arnaz in his last television appearance.
+Desi and I remained friends until his death.
+I began freelancing as a copywriter full-time in 1989 and didn’t look back.

 I retired from T. Rowe Price and full-time work last year, and things have come full circle.
 I continue to freelance, and I write, edit, and Zoom with smart and interesting people.
 And, day to day, I find myself smiling more often than not.
 And that’s nice.